 The City of Ottawa owns approximately 400 hectares (1,000 acres) on the north and south sides of Thomas A. Dolan Parkway within the Carp Hills called the Carp Barrens.
 The area consists of Canadian Shield covered by lichen and moss mats, forests on thin soils, and provincially significant wetlands.
 It provides habitat for numerous species at risk, and lies within a designated candidate Provincially Significant Area of Natural and Scientific Interest (Life Science).

-In the last three years, public use of the Carp Barrens for hiking, hunting, mountain biking, dirt biking, birding, field naturalist outings, orienteering, and winter sports has increased.
+Since 2016, public use of the Carp Barrens for hiking, hunting, mountain biking, dirt biking, birding, field naturalist outings, orienteering, and winter sports has increased.
 Users have constructed and marked new trails without impact assessments, authorization or input by the City of Ottawa, causing disturbance to wildlife and vegetation.

 The Friends of the Carp Hills (FCH) have an agreement with the City of Ottawa “to maintain and operate for public use low impact recreation trails that are sensitive to the preservation of the special ecology of the Carp Hills.”
 As a result of our public meeting in June 2018 and in consultation with the City, FCH commissioned a trail study in 2019.
 Consulting ecologist Holly Bickerton led the study, assisted by knowledgeable volunteers, both field naturalists from OFNC and professional ecologists.